sim-taa/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+  React JS is a library created by Facebook (now Meta) intended to allow developers to make components quickly and elegantly render on users' screens.
+The components "react" to what the user does.

-1. Describe component state.
+2. Describe component state.
+  Every time that there is a new state in React, the components react by re-rendering.
+State does not change, but instead a new copy is created with an updated state.

-1. Describe props.
+3. Describe props.
+  Props is a housing system for arguments.
+Via key-value pairs, you can feed in your arguments to child components via their parent component.
+Thanks to this system, React can accept any number of arguments.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+  A side effect is anything that affects something outside the scope of the function being executed.
+The effect hook useEffect() allows you to manage side effects so that a component won't return a different output for the same state and props.